Anon23261/Backend-Practice1/README.md

 ```bash
 python practice1.py
 ```

+Follow the on-screen prompts to interact with the application.
+Here are some usage examples:

+* To add a new customer, select the "Add Customer" option and enter the customer's name, email, and phone number.
+* To view all customers, select the "View Customers" option.
+* To assign a mechanic to a service ticket, select the "Assign Mechanic" option and choose the mechanic and service ticket.

+## Contributing
+Contributions are welcome!
+Please feel free to submit a pull request or open an issue.
+When contributing, please follow these guidelines:

+* Make sure to test your changes thoroughly before submitting a pull request.
+* Use descriptive commit messages and follow the standard commit message format.
+* Keep your changes focused on a single feature or bug fix.
+* Use Markdown formatting for your commit messages and pull requests.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.